Questions?

 How does DisneylandForward benefit all of Anaheim?

-The City of Anaheim announced an unprecedented package of community benefits that would directly benefit all residents of Anaheim, beyond the jobs and revenue that DisneylandForward could generate.
+The City of Anaheim announced an unprecedented package of community benefits that will directly benefit all residents of Anaheim, beyond the jobs and revenue that DisneylandForward could generate.

-In the proposed Development Agreement with the City, Disney has committed to making significant upfront cash contributions to address various issues in Anaheim.
-These contributions would enable the City to jumpstart key initiatives.
+In the Development Agreement with the City, Disney has committed to making significant upfront cash contributions to address various issues in Anaheim.
+These contributions will enable the City to jumpstart key initiatives.

 Some key commitments by Disney would include: